d-protsenko/smartactors-core/src/site/markdown/tutorials/DBCollectionExample.md

 - id — unique identifier of the document in the collection

-- callback — lambda of type `Function<IObject>` which receives the document got by id
+- callback — lambda of type `IAction<IObject>` which receives the document got by id

 If the object with such id does not exist, the `TaskExecutionException` is thrown.